 - Access to more talent in different locations

 - An adaptable workforce that can switch completely remote if necessary

 Hybrid workplace models are more flexible.
 To do this, however, companies will have to adopt new ways of working.

 For example, new hires will need tutorial videos that teach them how to complete their tasks and how to keep up with other team members.
-In addition, the sales team will definitely need to use a strong CRM, while your social media manager will need access to an Instagram scheduler or an individual calendar for upcoming posts.
+In addition, the sales team will definitely need to use a strong CRM, while your social media manager will need access to an Instagram scheduler or an individual calendar to schedule Facebook posts.